-Grand National 2021 Favourites – 4 Horses to Watch
+Grand National Favourites – Odds & Horses to Watch in 2021

 After the shock of the 2020 Grand National being cancelled, we take a look at four of the 2021 Grand National favourites that should figure high up the betting market.
 As we build-up to the 2021 Aintree Grand National, the betting is starting to heat-up.
 At this stage, which are the main horses to look out for?

 Cloth Cap is the new favourite for Grand National 2021 according to ante post odds.
 However, Tiger Roll is the people’s favourite for the 2021 Grand National.
 He could be the first horse to win the race three years in succession.
 Other runners have good chance to win too, here you can find the list of the top favourites.
 We will keep the page regularly updated with the latest Grand National 2021 odds on the favourites in the ante post betting market.

 |Secret Reprieve||Evan Williams||20/1||Bet with|